Your KiwiSaver money is invested in the financial markets, meaning it’s subjected to the ups and down of market volatility.

 Active management is where a manager looks closely at shares or other investment types, like bonds, and makes educated guesses about which will do better than the market.

-Active management means there’s a person behind the decisions made.
-A real human!
+Active management means there are people behind the investment decisions - real humans!

-If the markets are rough, managers might be able to spot the incoming storm and either avoid it or skilfully navigate it.
+If the markets are rough, like during Covid-19, managers might be able to spot the incoming storm and either avoid it or skilfully navigate it.
 They have some control.

-You will probably pay more for active management because it takes more effort, and more people, to invest that way.
+You might think you’ll pay more for active management, because it takes more effort, and more people, to invest that way.
+But at JUNO you won’t pay more.
 It’s important to know what fees you’re being charged because if your manager is doing better than the market, the fees eat away at the benefit you get from that.
 And if your manager is just keeping up with the market, higher fees mean you will do worse once they’re taken out.

 Is your KiwiSaver provider active or passive?

 KiwiSaver providers that manage their funds actively, with an investment team, usually like to tell their members because it might give them more weight or credibility.
 If you’re not sure, ask your provider.
 They should be able to give you this information and explain it simply to you.

 Some say passive management is bad in rough markets because when markets go down, passively managed money can do nothing but follow them.
 There’s no doubt an active manager with genuine skill and discipline can prepare better for crises, and have more flexibility to do the right thing when it hits.

 The market dip during Covid was an example of where our active management resulted in great returns during a very volatile period.
 Our investment team could use tools like raising cash levels and hedging to help protect your KiwiSaver balances.
 They also used their experience to buy and sell shares based on Covid trends.
 For example, buying into industries that were booming during lockdowns - like meal kits.